LoupVaillant/Monocypher/MANUAL.md

   have access to the XOR of 2 different messages, *and* the ability to forge messages in your stead.

-  The easiest (and recommended) way to generate this nonce is to use your OS's random number generator (`/dev/urandom` on UNIX systems).
+  The easiest (and recommended) way to generate this nonce is to select it at random.
+Use your OS's random number generator.
-  Don't worry about accidental collisions, the nonce is big enough to make them virtually impossible.

-  Don't use user space random number generators, they're error prone.
-  You could accidentally reuse the generator's internal state, duplicate the random stream, and trigger a nonce reuse.
-Oops.

 - `plaintext`: the secret you want to send.
 Of course, it must be unknown to the attacker.
 Keep in mind however that the _length_ of